 - 1. Use of people, space and conflict in drama. - 2.
 The function of the director. - 3.
 The actor basic technique (Stage positions; Body positions used by actors in relation to the audience and to other actors; Turns and gestures; Movement and approaches; Entering and exiting; Handling of properties), body, voice and role. - 4.
-The stage its various parts and different types of staging proscenium arch theatre (Thrust stage, Black box theatre), central staging (arena staging, Promenade stage), street theatre, folk theatre (only Jatra, Tamasha, Yakshagana and Nautanki), puppetry (only Glove puppet and String puppet),

-Composition, picturisation, movement, rhythm, dramatisation.

-5. Literature: no specific texts are prescribed, but candidates need to have studied some extracted pieces as examples, which may include Pygmalion, Antigone and improvise.
+The stage its various parts and different types of staging (proscenium arch theatre, central staging, street theatre, folk theatre, puppetry). - 5.
+Composition, picturisation, movement, rhythm, dramatisation. - 6.
+Literature: no specific texts are prescribed, but candidates need to have studied some extracted pieces as examples, which may include Pygmalion, Galileo, A Doll's House, Antigone and improvise.